 After the fight, Ansem returns and we just keep going where we left off.
 This fight with Ansem is rougher than the first.
 For starters, it’s just Sora.
 That’s why Ansem had so much trouble against Donald and Goofy: he’s only programmed to fight one enemy at a time!
 Cute trivia, but the first fight should have really been tweaked.
 Next, Ansem has a much larger spread of attacks, and painfully, Freeze is still there.
 The Guardian can also launch attacks from the ground like Cerberus, which would have humiliated Donald and Goofy.
 Ansem’s invincible during this desperation attack, so it’s not out of the question to just glide around aimlessly until the threat passes, but I find Glide doesn’t last quite long enough.
 It’s preferable to dodge on foot as long as possible, as Sora can too easily get caught coming out of Glide into a landing.

 Fighting Ansem solo is the first real challenge of the finale, but it’s manageable, and you’ll win with time.
 It’s also the last traditional fight in the game.
 The early Kingdom Hearts games had a serious problem with this: they often insert a gameplay change at the last damn second.
-BBS is the first game that fully avoids an atypical final boss fight, and in this game the gimmick is that you have to fight the final boss while flying.
+BBS, by some measures the fifth game in the series, is the first game that fully avoids an atypical final boss fight.
+In this game the gimmick is that you have to fight the final boss while flying.
 I mean, I guess I could cover the events that occur between the two fights, but the fact that you’re back to swimming controls is annoying enough to wipe that kind of focus from my mind.
 And this time, I’m in agreement with everyone else.
 This isn’t like me liking Atlantica and just summarizing the popular dislike: fighting the true final boss with swimming controls is horseshit.
 Instead of letting you fight a final boss with skills you’ve carefully developed and skill you’ve honed, you’re thrown into a fight where strategy is worthless, skill is worthless, and you’re barely capable of dodging.
 I mean, it’s not as overt as a game outright changing genre for part of the boss fight (but we’ll get to that in good time…), but the root is the same: they chose to end the game by playing differently than you had been playing up to this point.
 At least we’re somewhat familiar with the flying controls…

 The trio is floating in the void, and in the distance they see a small floating island beyond strange… trees?
 This island is dominated by the ornate door from the Dive to the Heart, now the size of a three storey building.
-A careful observer might realize that this is the island Riku appeared on in that last Final Mix exclusive scene, though the door is new.
+A careful observer might realize that this is the island Riku appeared on in that last Final Mix exclusive scene (hard to guess if that’s deliberate or just a matter of pre-existing assets), though the door is new.
 Ansem announces that this door leads to Kingdom Hearts.
 “Look as hard as you are able.
 You’ll not find even the smallest glimmer of light.
 From those dark depths are all hearts born.
 Even yours.”
 Dude, that isn’t helping the “pre-existing Kingdom Hearts” misconception.
 If I hadn’t just gone over that splurge explaining Kingdom Hearts was manufactured, I’d be convinced there was a retcon involved here, but there isn’t!
 The game really is contradicting itself!

 The trio suddenly start falling, like Looney Tunes cartoons that just noticed they weren’t on solid ground, and disappear into the abyss, but Sora recovers when he feels Riku’s voice in his head, taunting him playfully.
 Sora recovers, and flies up to battle.

-Ansem stage 3 is the most dangerous of the final fights, even if it is the first flying boss fight with Superglide’s speed boost.
+Ansem stage 3 is the most dangerous of the final fights, even if it is the first flying boss fight with Superglide’s speed boost, which you’d think would make it a breeze.
 You can barely dodge, you can’t summon Tinker Bell alone, it’s just you, Ansem, and Aeroga.
 Ansem is armed with a huge double-bladed staff, and can summon energy beams and other projectiles, almost none of which matters to your strategy, because you can’t get out of the way in the first place.
-I’m sure there is a way to get out of the way of his attacks – after all, people have beaten this game at Level 1 – but I feel it’s just hard to get into the right mindset after all this time playing with an entirely different set of controls you assholes.
+I’m sure there is a way to get out of the way of his attacks – after all, people have beaten this game at Level 1 – but I feel it’s just hard to get into the right mindset after all this time playing with an entirely different set of controls, you assholes.

 Technically, there is the whole rest of the ship to retreat to, but if you fall back more than a few aerial steps, Ansem will summon small pureblood Heartless called “Bit Snipers” by the Japanese strategy guide.
 Since I imagine many players have never seen them, I’ll describe them as looking like flying arrowheads.
 These Japan-exclusive strategy guides by Square Enix, called Ultimania, are usually a good source for missing information.
 That’s where I pulled the name “World of Chaos,” so you can tell this isn’t the last you’ll be hearing of those guides.